Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

 \begin{lem} For any sequence of stochastic matrices $A_1,A_2,\cdots,A_k$ which are all of the same size, we have that $\mathbb{G}_{A_k\cdots A_2A_1} = \mathbb{G}_{A_k} \circ \cdots \circ \mathbb{G}_{A_2} \circ \mathbb{G}_{A_1}$ \end{lem}

 See~\cite[Lem.~5]{Morse_etAl2008Dynamically} for a proof of Lemma~\ref{lem:composition}.
 One can easily prove the following lemma:

-\begin{lem} If the graphs $\mathbb{G}_A$ and $\mathbb{G}_B$ have self-arcs at every node, then the union of the arc sets of $\mathbb{G}_A$ and $\mathbb{G}_B$ is a subset of the arc set of the graph $\mathbb{G}_{AB}$ \end{lem} The condition of the Lemma says that $A$ and $B$ have all non-zero diagonal entries.
-Using the preceding lemmas, we now prove Proposition~\ref{prop:block_irreducible_for_exhaustive}: \begin{proof}[Proof of Proposition~\ref{prop:block_irreducible_for_exhaustive}.]
+\begin{lem} If the graphs $\mathbb{G}_A$ and $\mathbb{G}_B$ have self-arcs at every node, then the union of the {edge sets} of $\mathbb{G}_A$ and $\mathbb{G}_B$ is a subset of the edge set of the graph $\mathbb{G}_{AB}$ \end{lem} {We note that} the condition of Lemma~\ref{lem:self_arc} says that $A$ and $B$ have all non-zero diagonal entries.